-It should be pointed out that the key element in many of the activities is that they show a teacher's willingness to use his/her own time without any expectation of payback.
+The key element in many of the activities is that they show a teacher's willingness to use his/her own time without any expectation of payback.

 NB: DfE guidance suggests that if lack of opportunity meant that a teacher was unable to provide evidence for any of these criteria, the element of 'common sense' would need to be applied.